Endocrinology and diabetes

 - programmed investigations for complex endocrine disorders

-- pre and post-operative management of endocrine patients and patients with diabetes
+- managing endocrine patients and patients with diabetes before and after surgery

 - management of diabetic and endocrine emergencies such as ketoacidosis and hypercalcaemia